Using Voice and Biofeedback to Predict User Engagement during Product Feedback Interviews: Research Design

 \subsection{Analysis Procedure}

-The analysis procedure aims at answering the three RQs.
+The analysis procedure aims to answer the three RQs.
 For each user, we use the biometrics gathered in the interview phase as input features for the different classifiers.
 We first consider solely biofeedback features (RQ1), then voice features (RQ2) and finally their combination (RQ3).

 In line with previous research~\cite{MF15,Girardi2020}, we target a \textit{binary} classification task.
 In particular, we distinguish between \textit{positive} vs \textit{negative} valence, and \textit{high} vs \textit{low} arousal.
 As such, we exclude the \textit{neutral} label from the gold standard and focus on more polarised values.
 Although this reduces our dataset, it also facilitates the separation between clearly distinguished emotional states\footnote{Preliminary experiments were performed considering a 3-label problem, but the number of vectors resulted too small to achieve acceptable results.
 This aspect is further discussed in Sect.~\ref{sec:threats}.}.